mikavilpas/yazi.nvim/README.md

     -- the transparency of the yazi floating window (0-100).
 See :h winblend yazi_floating_window_winblend = 0,

-    -- the path to a temporary file that will be created by yazi to store the -- chosen file path.
-This is used internally but you might want to change -- it if there are issues accessing the default path. chosen_file_path = '/tmp/yazi_filechosen',

     -- what Neovim should do a when a file was opened (selected) in yazi.
     -- Defaults to simply opening the file. open_file_function = function(chosen_file, config) end,